 One of our favorite places was a local chain, the Boise Fry Company.
 We came here twice to sample different types of fries.
 They have a list of potatoes you can choose from as well as different cuts (regular, curly, etc.) and a ton of different dipping sauces.
 It’s a must try!

 Of course, no trip is complete without desserts!
 We love donuts and Guru Donuts was highly recommended by many people.
 They use natural ingredients and no artificial colors, so we had to try them.
 The donuts are fresh and really good, I highly recommend this place!

 We also went to Goody’s Soda Fountain for some ice cream.
 This is right next door to G Willikers, so you can have some ice cream and check out a cute toy store all in one day.

 We also went to The STIL ice cream shop.
 They have more unique flavors, and ones that are infused with alcohol too if you’re into that!
 Milana had the after school special and I had the summer hike.
 Both were really good!

-Boise is a great destination with kids!
+Boise is a great destination with toddlers and kids!
 In just 3 days, we managed to do a ton.
 In the winter, you can head up to the mountain just a short drive away for some snow play.
 If you’re looking for a cute, family-friendly city to visit for a few days with kids, I highly recommend Boise for your next family vacation!